onwp/keyword-finder-react-tailwind/README.md

 1. Navigate to the application in your web browser
 2. Paste or type your content into the text input area
-3. View and analyze the generated keywords and their metrics
+3. View the generated keywords
-4. Export or copy the keywords as needed
+4. Copy the keywords as needed

 ## Contributing